mirumee/satchless/doc/item.rst

 .. method:: ItemRange.get_price_range(**kwargs)

-   Returns a :class:`prices.PriceRange` object representing the price range of the priceables included in the range object.
+   Returns a :class:`prices.MoneyRange` or :class:`prices.TaxedMoneyRange` object representing the price range of the priceables included in the range object.
 Keyword arguments are passed to :meth:`get_price_per_item`.

    Calling this method on an empty range will raise an :exc:`AttributeError` exception.